-Nobody is a perfect environmentalist, however, together we can take some honest steps to reduce the amount of resources consumed and waste that is generated.
+Nobody is a perfect environmentalist, however, together we can take some honest steps to reduce the number of resources consumed and waste that is generated.

-Take a look below at some ideas and tips as how we can do this.
+Take a look below at some ideas and tips on how we can do this.
 Let’s protect the planet and go green to save our environment!

 - You can reduce the water wastage by:-